OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm run configure-sso
     ```

 3. A web browser window will open and prompt you to enter your Azure credentials.
 Enter your Azure credentials when prompted.
 These credentials will be used to register a new application in Azure and configure the settings required by SSO.

-Additionally, files within the add-in project that the Yeoman generator created will automatically be updated with the required data (i.e., application ID and port).
+4. After you enter your Azure credentials, close the browser window and return to the command prompt.
+As the SSO configuration process continues, you'll see status messages being written to the console.
+As described in the console messages, files within the add-in project that the Yeoman generator created are automatically be updated with data that's required by the SSO process.

-4. Return to the command prompt and run the following command to start the local web server and sideload your add-in.
+5. When the SSO configuration process completes, run the following command to start the local web server and sideload your add-in.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.